-We closed 2019 with \$232 million in cash and short-term investments, net of \$22 million of common stock repurchases and \$34 million in dividend payments to shareholders.
-Further, at year-end an additional \$71 million remained available for stock repurchases under the current program.
-In early 2020, we announced a 19% increase in our quarterly dividend and reiterated our intent to continue to pay quarterly dividends.
-These programs exemplify Exponent's unwavering commitment to delivering shareholder value.
+We closed 2020 with \$243 million in cash and short-term investments, net of \$40 million of common stock repurchases and \$40 million in dividend payments to shareholders.
+As of year-end, an additional \$75 million remained available for stock repurchases under the current program.
+In February 2021, we announced a 5% increase in our quarterly dividend and reiterated our intent to continue to pay quarterly dividends.
+Exponent is committed to creating long-term value for our shareholders.